A Gradient of Perspective: Exploring Injustice Through Art

 By Sam Rodriguez / SV De-Bug

-Sam Rodriguez is one of more than a dozen artists part of the exhibit “Justice for All?” at DeAnza College’s Euphrat Museum through March 23rd.
+Sam Rodriguez is one of more than a dozen artists involved in the exhibit “Justice for All?” at DeAnza College’s Euphrat Museum through March 23.
 Here, he shares his reflections on being a part of this show.

 I’m honored to show artwork alongside powerful voices in the Euphrat Museum’s exhibit ‘Justice For All?’ at DeAnza College – a group exhibit about our collective history and the effects on individual lives and systems.